 CCS initially prepared a comprehensive draft I&F of emissions in 2007 for the Alaska DEC.
 The report presented an assessment of the state's GHG emissions and sinks (carbon storage) from 1990 to 2020.
 In 2009, the forecast was updated and extended to 2025.
 The draft I&F provided an initial comprehensive understanding of Alaska's actual and potential GHG emissions, and thereby informed the identification and analysis of policy options for mitigating GHG emissions.
-The MAG and TWGs have reviewed, discussed, evaluated and revised the draft inventory, forecast, and methodologies as well as alternative data and approaches.
+The MAG and the TWGs were asked to review, discuss, evaluate and revise specific portions of the draft inventory and forecast pertaining to their sectors, as well as alternative data and approaches.
 Those revisions have been incorporated in this report.
+No review of methodology or forecasting was performed by the MAG or TWGs.